School, well projects eyed for Afghan village

 MARJAB, Afghanistan — For one day, in one village, counterinsurgency efforts seemed to be working.

-Blue Platoon from nearby Camp Spann in Balkh province rolled into dusty Marjab village on the southern edge of the city of Mazar-e-Sharif on Monday.
+Blue Platoon from nearby Camp Spann in Balkh province rolled into dusty Marjab village on the southern edge of Mazar-e-Sharif on Monday.
 They came to hand out rice bought at a local market and toys for the kids.
-But they also brought news: Construction on new schoolrooms and drilling to remedy the village’s briny well water would start the following week.
+But they also brought news: Construction on new schoolrooms and drilling to remedy the village’s briny well water would begin soon.

 The area is secure enough for aid and construction.
 There have been no Taliban members for some time, so the unit has the luxury of shaking hands and making friends, with no body armor and no noticeable tension.
 Within 24 hours, elsewhere in northern Afghanistan, violence would erupt repeatedly.
 Six Afghan police were beheaded by insurgents at a checkpoint in Baghlan province on Tuesday, the same day an Afghan army trainer opened killed two U.S. contractors and an Afghan soldier at a firing range in Camp Shaheen.

 But Monday in Marjab, safety was not a concern.
-Blue Platoon is a personal security detachment for when the colonel goes to meet with key locals.
-But some noncommissioned officers, in this case Staff Sgt.
-Anthony Riggs, took it upon themselves during trips to the area to stop the trucks while going through Marjab and talk to the elders.
-Kids had been throwing rocks at the huge armored vehicles, but there was no overt danger.
+Blue Platoon is a personal security detachment accompanying the colonel when he meets with key locals.
+But some noncomissioned officers, including Staff Sgt.
+Anthony Riggs, took it upon themselves during trips to the area to stop the trucks and talk to elders in Marjab.
 Soon they were meeting regularly, and trying to see what the locals needed.

-The team piled out of their four MATVs – Mine Resistant Ambush Protected vehicles modified for Afghanistan’s awful road system – and were promptly mobbed.
-But soon after they started handing out food, word came that the village elders wanted to talk first.
+On Monday, the team piled out of four Mine-Resistant Ambush-Protected vehicles — modified for Afghanistan’s awful road system — and were promptly mobbed.
+But soon after soldiers started handing out food, word came that the village elders wanted to talk.

-So the soldiers, with1st Brigade, Special Troops Battalion, 10th Mountain Division, buttoned up the vehicles and walked a short distance to the boys school, which was in summer recess.
+So the soldiers, with 1st Brigade, Special Troops Battalion, 10th Mountain Division, walked a short distance to the boys school.
 There, one of the elders, 45-year-old Zalmay Malik, brought up the urgent need to build.

 The soldiers were paying a local engineer for an estimate.
 If they deemed it fair, they had $50,000 at their disposal for the engineer and the local contractors, who would in turn hire local laborers to perform the work.